mustafakhaleed/Full-ETGAH-Ros2-Masterclass/README.md

-back into place), screen recording was started for this video, which shows the full localization workflow in Gazebo + RViz2 from that point on: the robot moving while localized against the saved map, with mapping and localization commands running live in the terminal.
+back into place), screen recording was started for this video, which shows the full localization workflow in Gazebo + RViz2 from that point on: the robot moving while localized against the saved map, with localization running live in the terminal.

 Partway through the recording, the estimated pose can be seen adjusting itself slightly.
 This is because the corrected pose given